 You can use any REST client to query the repository.
-Perform an HTTP GET on the URL http://localhost:8080/openidm/managed/user?queryId=query-all-ids with the headers "X-OpenIDM-Username: openidm-admin" and "X-OpenIDM-Password: openidm-admin".
-The following example uses the curl command to obtain the managed user records, in ISON format:
+Perform an HTTP GET on the URL <a href="http://localhost:8080/openidm/managed/user?queryFilter=true" with the headers "X-OpenIDM-Username: openidm-admin" and "X-OpenIDM-Password: openidm-admin".
+The following example uses the curl command to get all managed user records, in ISON format: